stechstudio/laravel-storage-connect/docs/eloquent-managed-connections.md

 ## Load existing connection

-You can now interact with your cloud storage connections from the Eloquent model.
+You can now interact with your cloud storage connections from the Eloquent model:

 ```php
 User::find(1)->dropbox_connection->upload(...);